 Here we are using a built-in function sort().

 sort(x, decreasing, na.last)

 In this R program, we directly give the values to built-in functions.
 Declare a vector vect with values, and print the original values for the user.
 Read the value n from the user to find the nth highest value.
 Now, call the sort function as

 sort(vect, TRUE)[n] for finding the nth largest element.

 For example, take a vector with values 15, 25, 35, 25, 24,45, 47, 10

 print(paste(n,"th highest value is", sort(vect, TRUE)[n]))

-It is the program line where we sort the vector and print the nth value of that vector.
+in the program line, we sort the vector and print the nth value of that vector.
 After sorting the vector values will be 47 45 35 25 25 24 15 10.
-If n=1 then it will show the1st highest value 47, for n=2 it shows the 2nd highest value 45, and so on.
+If n=1 then it will show the highest value of 47, for n=2 it shows the 2nd highest value 45, and so on.